-So, to summarize, for each line of the database table we store the following "parameters":
+So, to summarize, for each line of the database table we store the following parameters: "Property", "Value", "Device", "Type (Category)", "Value Type" and "Parent File".

-- Property

-- Value

-- Device

-- Type (Category)

-- Value Type

-- Parent File

 After importing all the 37 communication files we were able to retrieve a total of 17547 proprieties into the database table.
-Figure 3.6 illustrates a view of this table inside the app.